pablouser1/IberbookEdu/README.md

 * Voting system

 # Installation
 You will need the following programs to make IberBookEdu work:
 * PHP5.5 (PHP7 recommended)
-* Extensions: php-mysqli, php-zip, php-curl
+* Extensions: php-mysqli, php-zip
 * Database server MySQL 5.7.8 or higher / MariaDB

 Once you finished installing everything and you had already copied the project to your server you can start the installation starting the script named "setup.php"

 # TODO

-* Agregar soporte para Formación Profesional (CED API)
-* Local API
+* Rework setup
-* Fix, better upload error handling
+* Add server name and description input to setup
+* Add chunked uploads to gallery items
+* (Owner) Remove users
+* (Owner) Better UI for adding users
 * Maintenance mode
 * Refresh token

 # Credits
 This project wouldn't be possible without the help of the following projects:

 ## PHP Libraries